GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 **Recipe Library**

 A Recipe Library is a Python module that stores recipes.
-The Recipe Library is given a tagset for data to recipe mapping by the Recipe System.
+The Recipe Library is given a tagset for data for recipe mapping by the Recipe System.
 All the recipes in a Recipe Library must therefore apply to the same Astrodata tags.
 The Astrodata tagset is stored in the module variable ``recipe_tags``.